 A couple of weeks later was another very good friends Hen Weekend – Penny, who I worked with as a Guide leader.
 This time we were staying in a barn in Yorkshire and going walking on the hills in the day time.
-As I approached the summit of Ingleborough on the Saturday, it occurred to me that there wasn’t anywhere I would rather be than there, enjoying the fresh air (and it was fresh with snow on top), the scenery and the company.
+As I approached the summit of Ingleborough a bit ahead of the group, it occurred to me that there wasn’t anywhere I would rather be than there, enjoying the fresh air (and it was fresh with snow on top), the scenery and the company.
 I had always enjoyed the outdoors and this reminded me of how being out in the countryside lifted my spirits.

 The journey itself went well and after a long wait at Vancouver airport I boarded the flight to Whitehorse along with a few YAU competitors.
-At Whitehorse we stepped off the aeroplane in to -30C – the coldest I had experienced up to that point was the few degrees below 0C of a British winter!
+At Whitehorse we stepped off the aeroplane in to -30C, up to that point the coldest I had ever experienced was the few degrees below 0C of a British winter!
 We were met by Robert and I had a lift with him to the High Country Inn.
 I set out the next day to explore the town, returning very quickly to my room to add more layers to my clothing!
 I was amazed to see my breath sparkling as it turned to ice in front of me, and I loved the experience of being out in the cold.
 There was plenty to do for the race and I began to meet people and find out where I could be of help – very quickly I found everyone was friendly and I discovered that my brother Andy was well known among the competitors, I enjoyed hearing many stories about his adventures that I hadn’t previously been aware of!
 He arrived in Whitehorse the following day and began preparing for his race.